 export default () => <div>Hello world!</div>

-After executing in the terminal, magic happened.
+When I ran it in the terminal, magic happened.
 With just two lines of code and one command, my new hello world site was up and running.
-The experience was incomparable to developing a custom theme for WordPress.
-Next.js and Now (now known as Vercel) felt incredibly easy to use.
+That experience was incomparable to developing a custom theme for WordPress.
+Next.js and Now (now Vercel) felt incredibly easy.

 A few months later, we launched our first project using Next.js and the WordPress API.
 This project had serious performance issues.
-It was not a good idea to retrieve data from multiple API endpoints for each request.
+Fetching data for each request from many API endpoints was not the best idea.
 Perhaps we should have exported those pages as static pages.
-However, in the first version of Next.js, this was not a trivial matter.
+However, in the first version of Next.js, that was not a trivial matter.

 Next.js has evolved to support static site generation.
-Vercel has evolved to support serverless.
+Vercel has evolved to support serverless architecture.

-• getStaticProps: This will be one post content for getting data at build time.
+• getStaticProps: This will be one post content for fetching data at build time.

 • getStaticPaths: Specifies a collection of dynamic routes.